thomasem/restytest/README.md

        possible fidelity; avoiding the use of mocks where viable, to assert real behavior of the integration between services.
-* Given the scope of the exercise, I will be favoring functional tests as they have the highest return in terms of fidelity versus time spent.
+* Given the scope of the exercise, I will be favoring functional tests as they have the highest return in terms of fidelity versus time spent since this application does not require external services.
 * Durable data means in-memory and not persisted between restarts of the service
 * The deployer will have the latest version of Python 2.7.x (2.7.12 as of this documentation.)